oktadev/okta-blog/_source/blog/setup.md

 ---
 layout: blog_post
-title: How to Create an Okta OIDC App
+title: How to Create an OIDC App on Okta
 description: "Use the Okta CLI to manage your Okta apps.
 It's so easy, it's fun!"
 permalink: /blog/setup
 image: cli/okta-cli.png